shuttle-hq/shuttle/resources/turso/README.md

 Add `shuttle-turso` to the dependencies for your service by running `cargo add shuttle-turso`.
 This resource will be provided by adding the `shuttle_turso::Turso` attribute to your Shuttle `main` decorated function.

-It returns a `libsql_client::Client`.
+It returns a `libsql::Connection`.
 When running locally it will instantiate a local SQLite database of the name of your service instead of connecting to your edge database.

 If you want to connect to a remote database when running locally, you can specify the `local_addr` parameter.
 In that case, the token will be read from your `Secrets.dev.toml` file.